 The classes here are very interactive.
 Students are encouraged to speak and develop ideas in a group.
 I found that back home, students spent a lot of time listening, where here you are encouraged to be actively involved and develop your points of view.
 A great aspect of studying here with students from all over the world is that you develop a strong global network which can be really useful as you move into the professional world.

-This year, I had the unique opportunity to be part of the Nottingham in Parliament Day.
-I was part of a small team which presented solutions to a multi-million Pound local government transportation issue to Members of Parliament and decision makers in the Government.
+This year, I had the unique opportunity to be part of Nottingham in Parliament Day.
+I was part of a small team that presented solutions to a multi-million Pound local government transportation issue to Members of Parliament and decision makers in the Government.

 I also work part-time here in Nottingham at a local restaurant.
 This has exposed me to the English culture and made me more confident when conversing in English and understanding more about the English way of life.